chriswarren/chriswarren.github.io/_posts/2015-03-13-drying-interactors-part-1.md

 categories: interactors testing
 ---

 I've been using the [interactor gem](https://github.com/collectiveidea/interactor) in my Rails apps lately and I love the way they simplify complex logic and help clarify what my apps do.
-As I've worked with them I've developed a few testing tricks using concerns and shared examples that've helped make the interactors and their tests cleaner and more consistent.
+As I've worked with them I've developed a few testing tricks using modules and shared examples that've helped make the interactors and their tests cleaner and more consistent.

-## Concerns for Common Contexts
+## Modules for Common Contexts

 Interactors can be run individually or chained together using organizers.
 When using organizers it's important to make sure that the context items we're using are consistently named, otherwise we can end up with one interactor expecting `user` and one expecting `current_user`.